Great

 at the Festival of Fools.
 Over the decades, Johnny became an internationally-known

 actor and performer, winning awards in Europe and the United States.
-His WEBSITE

-and YOUTUBE CHANNEL will
+His WEBSITE and YOUTUBE

-fill you in better than I conceivably can.
-Johnny maintained contact with George
+CHANNEL will fill you in better than I conceivably can.
+Johnny

-and Jango and on occasion worked with them.
-Take a peek at a picture of
+worked with them.
+Take a peek at a picture of Johnny and Jango HERE.

-Johnny and Jango HERE.
-He helps with this scrapbook
+He helps with this scrapbook (see Omelette)

-(see Omelette) and I thank him.
-Johnny's accomplished
+and I thank him.
+Johnny's accomplished a lot, and is far from being

-who I first met in 1977 when she came to Amsterdam with Patsy Droubay.
-She attended
+when she came to Amsterdam with Patsy Droubay.
+She attended the

-for over twenty years.
-(Website)
+Jacob Mills for over twenty years.
+(PHOTOS)

-Karen Quest: Trick roper, juggler, and stilt walker, now based in San Francisco.
+Karen Quest: Trick roper, juggler, and stilt walker, now

-(Website) I have been able to
+I have been able to show many Mime Troupe photos, which would

-show many Mime Troupe photos, which would have otherwise been lost, thanks to
+have otherwise been lost, thanks to her.

-her.
 She's on Facebook too.

-Ellen Beier: A prolific book illustrator
+Ellen Beier: A prolific book illustrator and resident of

-and resident of California, Hamburg, and Oregon.
+California, Hamburg, and Oregon.
 She also supplied some critical

 pictures for this project -- See some of her images HERE.